Become a Glider Pilot

 What happens once I go solo?

-Your journey in flight doesn’t stop once you go solo, that’s just the very start of a soaring career!
-After your first few solo flights you can work towards gaining type ratings for the clubs' single seat gliders and the Soaring Pilot certificate, where you consolidate your flying experience and learn to harness the natural sources of rising air such as thermals, ridge lift and wave.
+Your journey in flight doesn't stop once you go solo; that's just the very start of a soaring career!
+After your first few solo flights, you can work towards gaining type ratings for the clubs' single-seat gliders and the Soaring Pilot certificate, where you consolidate your flying experience and learn to harness the natural sources of rising air such as thermals, ridge lift and wave.

 The Task Pilot and Alpine Pilot certificates are self-studied and recognise more advanced soaring capability over longer distances and higher altitudes.